Mastering Istio: A Guide to Service Mesh

 Service Mesh

 It is a dedicated and configurable infrastructure layer that handles the communication between services without having to change the code in a microservice architecture.
+Some of the Service Mesh responsibilities include traffic management, security, observability, health checks, load balancing, etc.

 Sidecar (imagine a motorcycle sidecar):

 This is the terminology used to describe the container which is going to run side-by-side with the main container.
 This sidecar container can perform some tasks to reduce the pressure on the main one.
-For example, it can perform log shipping, monitoring, file loading, etc.
+For example, it can perform log shipping, monitoring, file loading, etc. The general use is as a proxy server (TLS, Auth, RETRY)

 Control Plane: We understand the control plane as the “manager” of the Data Plane, and the Data plane as the one that centralizes the proxy sidecars through the Istio agent.

-Just as a heads up, since we’re focusing on Istio, we’re going to skip the minikube set up.
+Just as a heads up, since we’re focusing on Istio, we’re going to skip the minikube setup.
 From this point on, we’ll assume you already have your testing cluster to play around with Istio as well as basic tools such as istioctl.

 Ok, now that we’ve got those covered, let's get our hands dirty!